sportngin/slack-notifier-action/README.md

 If you've set an attachment, you should see it in addition to default message.

+NOTE: For my particular version of this GH Action, I've removed the default message attachment.
+If no attachment is provided, none will be sent.
+If one is provided, then _only_ that attachment will show up.

 ## Advanced Usage

 If you want to show different messages based on succes or failure of previous steps in your workflow, use success and failure functions.